PPCA2014/ppca_soa/README.md

 }
 ```

-This contract is saved in the catalog directory (folder priv/catalog)
+*This contract is saved in the catalog directory of the bus (localized in the folder priv/catalog)*

 2) Service implementation